athulravindran87/hazelcast-cluster-k8s/README.md

    Go thru `commands.txt` file, it is a cheat sheet of `kube` commands.

-To view member creattion, go to ```/actuator/health``` on hazelcast server to view custom implemented health endpoint.
+To view member creation, go to ```/actuator/health``` on hazelcast server to view custom implemented health endpoint.

  ### Test